-- support their child in adhering to the pupil Code of Conduct and the school's Behaviour Policy. - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher promptly.
+- support their child in adhering to the pupil Code of Conduct - Inform the school of any changes in circumstances that may affect their child's behaviour - Discuss any behavioural concerns with the class teacher promptly.

 Pupil's Code of Conduct.